TaylorReininger/jhu_software_concepts/module_3/README.md

 # TODO

+- Make name_db a variable supplied at object creation
+- re-scrape, clean, and put all the data in the database once everything is working!!!
 - Change "program" table column to University AND Department
-- re-scrape, clean, and put all the data in the database once everything is working!!!